LuiCat/ArduinoTaikoController/README.md

 To deal with four analog inputs, we read the sensor levels one at a time, and only do the triggering mechanisms for this sensor.
 To compensate the time difference, the sensor level for the current one will be a mix of values from previous read and current read.
 Also, a non-default non-blocking version of ```analogRead``` is used to guarantee more stablization time after a channel switch of arduino's internal ADC chip.

-To deal with Nintendo Switch, I used the descriptor for Hori's Pokken fightstick to let Switch trust Arduino as a valid controller device (see the [credits](#credits) section).
+To deal with Nintendo Switch, I used the HID descriptor for Hori's Pokken fightstick to let Switch trust Arduino as a valid controller device (see the [credits](#credits) section).
 The default buttons from the four sensors are the analog stick buttons (press the sticks down) and the trigger buttons (ZL and ZR).

 ## Parameters (with suggested values)